monsoonmaelstrom/book2/book2.md

 ----

 It’s late afternoon before I can get away long enough to go speak to Alexandria.
-Anna answers almost as soon as I knock on the door, almost like she was there waiting.
+Anna answers almost as soon as I knock on the door, almost like she was standing there waiting.

 “I’d like to see Alexandria,” I tell her.

-She inclines her head toward the sitting room we were in last time, and starts up the staircase when she sees me headed in that direction.
+She inclines her head toward the sitting room we were in last time, and starts up the staircase when she sees me headed in the direction she indicated.
 I take a seat on the same sofa as last time.
 The entire room looks the same.
-Even the bronze statue is still on the table in front of the table in front of the sofa where Alex left it when he moved it from the bookshelf.
+Even the bronze statue is still on the table in front of the sofa where Alex left it when he removed it from the bookshelf.
 I’m mildly surprised neither Anna nor Alexandria put it back in its place.

 “Hello, Liam.
 Back so soon?”